MozkTaberenai/scriptify/README.md

 Currently supported platforms:
 - **Linux** ✅ Full support with native pipe optimization
 - **macOS** ✅ Full support with native pipe optimization
-- **Windows** ⚠️ Limited support with automatic fallback
+- **Windows** ⚠️ Limited support

 **Note on Windows**: While the core functionality works on Windows, many examples and tests use Unix-specific commands (`ls`, `cat`, `tr`, `sort`, etc.) that are not available in standard Windows environments.
-The new native pipeline implementation automatically falls back to shell-based pipes on Windows for compatibility.
 Windows support could be improved in future versions with command mapping or by requiring tools like Git Bash or WSL.

 ### Requirements